tqa24/dllm/examples/editflow/_README.md

 > [!NOTE]
 > - Examples are available for both LLaDA and Dream, but this README focuses on adapting open-weight LLaDA for edit operations ([`adapt_llada.py`](/examples/editflow/adapt_llada.py)) and reusing its architecture for training from scratch ([`pt_llada.py`](/examples/editflow/pt_llada.py) -> [`sft_llada.py`](/examples/editflow/sft_llada.py)).
 > - While `EditFlowCollator` supports custom `x0`, this README uses a fixed-length (128) masks as `x0`.
-The trained model generates text by replacing masks, deleting redundant ones, and inserting tokens as needed.
-To change the default `x0` distribution (e.g., empty sequences for [OneFlow](https://arxiv.org/abs/2510.03506)-like insertion-only generation), pass `--x0_sampler "empty"`.
+The trained model samples text by replacing masks, deleting redundant ones, and inserting tokens as needed.
+To change the default `x0` distribution (e.g., empty sequences for [OneFlow](https://arxiv.org/abs/2510.03506)-like insertion-only sampling), pass `--x0_sampler "empty"`.

 ## Table of Contents
 - [Setup](#setup)